omarkmu/pz-omichat/docs/user-guide/chat-settings.md

 ### Callout customization

 The profile manager also includes options that allow players to set custom messages for when they use callouts (bound to the `Q` key, by default).
-These options only show up if the **Customization > Custom Shouts** configuration option is enabled.
+These options only show up if the [`Custom Shouts`](../configuration/customization.md#allowcustomshouts) configuration option is enabled.

 ![Screenshot of the custom callout input options](../images/callout-example-1.png)
 ![Screenshot of a player using a custom callout](../images/callout-example-2.png)

 ### Character customization

-If a server has character customization enabled (**Customization > Character Customization**), the customization submenu also includes QoL character modification options.
+If a server has [character customization](../configuration/customization.md#enablecharactercustomization) enabled, the customization submenu also includes QoL character modification options.
 The available options are self-explanatory.

 ![Screenshot of character customization settings](../images/chat-settings-customization-2.png)